bcomnes/top-bun/README.md

 ### The default `root.layout.js`

 A layout is a js file that `export default`'s an async or sync function that implements an outer-wrapper html template that will house the inner content from the page (`children`) being rendered.
-Think of the bread in a sandwich.
-That's a layout. 🥪
+Think of the frame around a picture.
+That's a layout. 🖼️

 It is always passed a single object argument with the following entries: